 - Traffic diversions onto streets parallel to Van Ness Avenue

 - Traffic impacts on regional travelers

 - Traffic impacts on truck operations

 - Traffic delays

 - Signal timing

-- Cumulative effects including, but not limited to projects such as Doyle Drive and California Pacific Medical Center
+- Cumulative effects considering projects such as Doyle Drive and California Pacific Medical Center

 - Future land use growth and development

 - Pedestrian safety on Van Ness Avenue with project

 - Effects on aesthetics

 - Effects on landscaping and median plantings

 - Bus vehicle pollution

 - Transit benefits

 - Passenger waiting experience

 - Effects on senior citizens

 - Travel demand forecasting accuracy

 - Stormwater management

 - Construction impacts

-Consistent with the Van Ness BRT Screening Report, adopted by the Authority Board on April 15, 2008, the FTA and the Authority then prepared a Draft EIS/EIR that analyzed four alternatives, a no project alternative and three build alternatives: Build Alternative 2 - Side-Lane BRT with Street Parking; Build Alternative 3 - Center-Lane BRT with Right-Side Boarding and Dual Medians; and Build Alternative 4 - Center-Lane BRT with Left-Side Boarding and Single Median.
+The FTA and Authority then prepared a Draft EIS/EIR that analyzed four alternatives, a no project alternative and three build alternatives: Build Alternative 2 - Side-Lane BRT with Street Parking; Build Alternative 3 - Center-Lane BRT with Right-Side Boarding and Dual Medians; and Build Alternative 4 - Center-Lane BRT with Left-Side Boarding and Single Median.
 For the two center-lane BRT alternatives, the Draft EIS/EIR also analyzed a Design Option B, which would eliminate all but one northbound and one southbound left turn in the Project corridor (e.g. South Van Ness Avenue and Market Street to Van Ness Avenue and Lombard Street).
-The Draft EIS/EIR analyzed each of the alternatives at an equal level of detail.
+Consistent with the requirements of NEPA, the Draft EIS/EIR analyzed each of the alternatives at an equal level of detail.
 The Draft EIS/EIR described the setting, identified impacts of each alternative and presented mitigation measures for impacts found to be significant or potentially significant.